walubeisack/FinalProject/README.md

 **Settlements table**

-A new table 'settlements_clean' was created and populated using the script below.
+A new table 'tigray_settlements' was created and populated using the script below.

 ```SQL
 CREATE TABLE tigray_settlements AS